matrix-org/matrix.org/content/blog/2019/04/2019-04-11-we-have-discovered-and-addressed-a-security-breach-updated-2019-04-12.md

 <ul>
 <li><strong>Change your password now</strong> - no plaintext Matrix passwords were leaked, but weak passwords could still be cracked from the hashed passwords</li>
-<li><strong>Change your NickServ password (if you&#39;re using IRC bridging)</strong> - there&#39;s no evidence bridge credentials were compromised, but if you have given the IRC bridges credentials to your NickServ account we would recommend changing this password</li>
+<li><strong>Change your NickServ password (if you're using IRC bridging)</strong> - there's no evidence bridge credentials were compromised, but if you have given the IRC bridges credentials to your NickServ account we would recommend changing this password</li>
 </ul>

-And as a reminder, it&#39;s good practice to:
+And as a reminder, it's good practice to:

 <ul>
 <li><strong>Review your device list regularly</strong> - make sure you recognise all of the devices connected to your account</li>